How to Sand Off Clear Coat: A Step-By-Step Guide

 After cleaning, grab a clean towel and wipe down the surface to remove excess water.
 Make sure the surface is completely dry before moving on to the next step.
 Any moisture left can interfere with the sanding process.

-See also How to Sand After Staining: A Comprehensive Guide
+See also How to Sand a Table Top by Hand: A Comprehensive 4-Step Guide

 Step 3: Safety First